Poisoning Prevention in Federated Learning and Differential Privacy via Stateful Proofs of Execution: Evaluation

 \subsection{Space Overhead}

-\textbf{Code Size.} \acron's TCB was implemented in C and compiled using the O3 optimization flag.
-Details of code size and the resulting binaries are shown in Table~\ref{tab:code-size}.
+\textbf{Code Size.} \acron's TCB was implemented in C and compiled using the \texttt{-O3} optimization flag.
+Details of code size are shown in Table~\ref{tab:code-size}.
 As $\acron_{SK}$ relies on an inexpensive cryptographic primitive, it exhibits the smallest code size.
-Conversely, $\acron_{PQ}$ results in the largest number of lines of C code.
-However, the O3 optimization was capable of reducing its binary size, making it comparable to that of $\acron_{PK}$.
-Compared to the baseline, \acron introduces a small code size overhead, approximately 6\% for $\acron_{SK}$ and 2\% for the others.
+Conversely, $\acron_{PK}$ results in the largest binary size of 35.0KB while $\acron_{PQ}$'s binary is around 24.5KB.
+Compared to the baselines, \acron introduces a small code size overhead (0.5KB), corresponding to 1.4-2.9\% across all variants.

 For \f instrumentation, \acron requires prepending a call to \texttt{CheckState} at the beginning of \f and another call to \texttt{SetState} before \f returns.
-This instrumentation results in only 2 additional lines of C code, enlarging \f's binary (residing in Non-Secure World) by a fixed 44 bytes.~\\
+This instrumentation results in only 2 additional lines of C code, enlarging \f's binary (residing in Non-Secure World) by a fixed 22 bytes.